Spec-DY/Immune-Warfare-Mini-Game/README.md

       - More health, attacks viruses by contact.
 8. **Second Form of Boss:**
    - Full-screen barrage attack when health is below half.

-## Reflection on the Course

-I really enjoy this class.
-Each time, through homework exercises, I gain a deeper understanding of the course content.
-I've gone from having no exposure to Python to now feeling very confident in it.
-My biggest takeaway has been the development of abstract thinking.
-Each template has helped me learn how to design programs.
-I think I now have some concept of abstraction, though mastering this kind of thinking might be a lifelong process.
-For smaller programs, I can quickly figure out which features to break down, and what data types to use, but I still find it challenging for slightly larger programs, like this final project, even though it's just a small demo.
-I really liked that this final project allowed us to choose what we wanted to do.
-I've always been interested in making games.
-During this time, I was so focused on the creation process that I often found myself working through the night.
-I thoroughly enjoyed this process.
-I'm also eager to learn more about lower-level concepts, such as assembly language, data structures, and memory management.
-Understanding how computers process these codes is a great joy.